 This use case allows some period of black and silence between clips.
 That is, clips need not be played with the first frame of one clip immediately following the last frame of the previous clip.

 Another use case supports support edits, such as a Theatrical Cut and a Director’s Cut.
 In this case, clips would be played such that clips are played with no gaps (i.e., video plays frame-to-frame and audio plays continuously).
 This is referred to as seamless chaining.
 If the seamless attribute is ‘true’ for given clip it is intended to be played immediately following the previous clip.
-It requires careful authoring and interoperability testing within target environments.
-Some environments may not support this feature and it should be used with caution.

 Chapters, Timelines and Playable Sequences